 5. The Penny was first authorized by Pinellas County voters by referendum in November 1989, and again in March, 1997.

-6. Unless Pinellas County voters agree to re-authorize the Penny for a third ten-year period, it will expire on January 31, 2010.
+6. Unless Pinellas County voters agree to re-authorize the Penny for another ten-year period, it will expire on January 31, 2020.

 8. Before the Penny for Pinellas, St. Petersburg used revenue bonds, i.e., debt financing for all major improvements, and transferred approximately $1 million annually from the City's General Fund for capital improvements.